Support & advice for farmers

 As part of the UK’s exit from the EU the government department responsible for overseeing our agricultural industry, Defra, is developing a new Environmental Land Management scheme (ELMs) to support farmers.

-Dartmoor is one of a number of “Tests and Trials” taking place around the country, researching and piloting different approaches to delivering ELMs.
-On Dartmoor the project will be looking at:
+Dartmoor was one of a number of “Tests and Trials” taking place around the country, researching and piloting different approaches to delivering ELMs.
+On Dartmoor the project looked at:

 - How do we develop a land management plan which works for common land?